gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 Gimlet generated a dummy environment at first start.
 You used that environment so far to deploy applications.

 You are going to continue using this dummy environment in this tutorial and set up Nginx in it.
 But before you can make changes to this built-in environment,  you have to convert it to a gitops environment.
-Practically, you have to push the "convert it to a gitops environment" link in the notice bellow.
+Practically, you have to push the "convert it to a gitops environment" link in the notice below.

 It will create two repositories on Github, one for application manifests, and one for infrastructure manifests.
 It is a good time to inspect the contents now.
 These are the manifests that are synchronized to Kubernetes on every commit.